 Over the years CSI has grown from 1 member (myself) in October 2004 to around 10 in the Erik Jonsson School of Engineering and Computer Science as well as several more in the School of Management and and in the Schoool of Economics, Policy and Political Sciences.
 The team has generated around $50M in research and $15M in education funding including 100% success rate with NSF CAREER, multiple AFOSR YIPs,multiple IBM Faculty Awards, and DoD MURI, DURIP as well as multiple Large, Medium and Small NSF SatC, NSF SBIR, MRI, the prestigious NSF/VMware partnership award, Team member of the most recent NSA Lablet Science of Security award, and many more.
 Our sponsors include NSF, USAF, Army, Navy, NSA, DARPA, IARPA, NIH, NASA, NIST, NGA, DHS, and DOE/Sandia.
 The team has also established research collaboratioins with AFRL, ARL, MITRE as well as commercial corporations such as Raytheon, IBM, VMware, Cisco, Nokia, TI, and Intel.
 The team has also published papers in every top tier conferences and journals in cyber security and data science, and has obtained multiple patents in these fields.
 The team has also received fellowships and awards including multiple IEEE Fellows, multiple ACM Distinguished Scientists, as well as ACM, NAI, AAAS and IACR Fellows and many more IEEE (Computer Society, Technical Commitees) and ACM (SIGSAC) awards.
 We have established national and international collaborations (e.g., AFOSR/EOARD effort on Assured Information Sharing) and also organized an NSF workshop in Big Data Security and Privacy in September 2014 and presented the results at the NITRD invitational workshop on Privacy in February 2015 (as part of the Natioinal Privacy Research Strategy).
 I also believe in a strong education program and we have established a CS-based Masters track and certificate programs in cyber security, a new policy-based interdisciplinary MS degree in cyber security in 2020, and received multiple NSF SFS grants, NSA/DHS certifications in Cyber Security Education, Research as well as became the first university in Texas to receive the Cyber Operations certification in 2015.
 We also established both the annual TexSAW (Texas Security Awareness Week) in 2011 that organizes hands-on workshops to students across Texas universities and NSA's GenCyber in 2016 that provides summer camps for K-12 students in cyber security.
 More details of CSI can be found here.

-My work has not only resulted in several publications including over 120+ journals, 250+ conferences, 130+ keynote/featured addresses (e.g., at ACM SACMAT, EDBT, ICMLA, PAKDD, ARES, ASIACCS, IEEE ISI), and 100+ panel presentations, I have also obtained six patents, authored 15 books, edited several more, served (serving) on multiple journal editorial boards as well as editor-in-chief (e.g., ACM and IEEE Transactions, Computer Standards and Interface) as well as program and/or general chair of prestigious conferences (e.g., ACM SACMAT, IEEE ICDE, ACM CCS, IEEE ICDM, IFIP 11.3) and have received prestigious fellowships and awards from many organizations including the ACM, the IEEE, the NAI, and the AAAS (e.g., ACM Fellow, IEEE Fellow, NAI Fellow, AAAS Fellow, IEEE CS 1997 Technical Achievement Award, ACM SIGSAC 2010 Outstanding Contributions Award, IEEE Comsoc Communication and Information Security 2019 Technical Recognition Award, SDPS 2012 Gold Medal for Interdisciplinary Research, 2013 IBM Faculty Award, 2010 IEEE Intelligence and Security Informatics Research Leadership Award, and the AFCEA 2011 Medal of Merit).
+My work has not only resulted in several publications including over 120+ journals, 250+ conferences, 130+ keynote/featured addresses (e.g., at ACM SACMAT, EDBT, ICMLA, PAKDD, ARES, ASIACCS, IEEE ISI), and 100+ panel presentations, I have also obtained six patents, authored 15 books, edited several more, served (serving) on multiple journal editorial boards as well as editor-in-chief (e.g., ACM and IEEE Transactions, Computer Standards and Interface) as well as program and/or general chair of prestigious conferences (e.g., ACM SACMAT, IEEE ICDE, ACM CCS, IEEE ICDM, IFIP 11.3) and have received prestigious fellowships and awards from many organizations including the ACM, the IEEE, the NAI, the AAAS and the British-based IMA (e.g., ACM Fellow, IEEE Fellow, NAI Fellow, AAAS Fellow, IMA Fellow reflectng the depth and breadth of my contributions to computing, engineering, technology innovation, science and mathematics as well as IEEE CS 1997 Technical Achievement Award, ACM SIGSAC 2010 Outstanding Contributions Award, IEEE Comsoc Communication and Information Security 2019 Technical Recognition Award , SDPS 2012 Gold Medal for Interdisciplinary Research, 2013 IBM Faculty Award, 2010 IEEE Intelligence and Security Informatics Research Leadership Award, and the AFCEA 2011 Medal of Merit).
 I am also a member of AAAI and the ACM Representative for IFIP.
 I was named by the Silicon India Magazine as one of the seven leading innovators of South Asian origin in the USA (only woman) in May 2002.
 More recently I received the 2017 Inaugural ACM CODASPY (data and applications security and privacy) Lasting Research Award, the 2017 Inaugural IEEE Computer Society Services Computing Research Innovation Award, and the back to back 2018 and 2019 ACM SACMAT 10 Year Highly Influential Paper / Test of Time Awards for our research on ROWLBAC and semantic web for securing social media.
 I also received the 2016 senior faculty research award at UT Dallas.

 I have been a strong advocate for Women and Minorities in Cyber Security and Data Science and have given featured addresses at events hosted by CRA-W, WITI, SWE, Career Communications Inc., London Hopper, DFW-ATW (Alliance for Technology Women), Women in Cyber Security, ACM CyberW , Women in Communications Engineering, and also gave a featured address at the prestigious Women in Data Science Conference (WiDS) at Stanford University in 2018.
 I also co-chaired the 800+ person Women in Cyber Security (WiCyS) Conference in Dallas in March 2016 and helped establish the Center for Engaging Women in Cyber Security as part of UTDallas' Cyber Security Institute.
-I was named by Careersincybersecurity.com as one of the five leading women shaping the future of cyber security in November 2016 and in 2017 was named by the SC Magazine as one of the four leading women in Academia in Cyber Security. and Cyber Defense Magazine's top 25 women in Cyber Security in 2019.
+I was named by Careersincybersecurity.com as one of the five leading women shaping the future of cyber security in November 2016 and in 2017 was named by the SC Magazine as one of the four leading women in Academia in Cyber Security, and Cyber Defense Magazine's top 25 women in Cyber Security in 2019 and Information Security Solutions Review's 10 Key Female Cybersecurity Leaders to Know in 2020 .
 I also received the Career Communication Inc.'s 2001 Woman of Color Research Leadership Award.
-I co-chaired the Women in Data Science and Engineering Workshop as part of IEEE ICDE, currently co-chairing the Women in Services Computing as part of IEEE Services/Cloud, co-founded the Women in IEEE Multimedia, and have also served as a reviewer for ACSAC/CRA-W SWSIS program.
+I co-chaired the Women in Data Science Dallas event as part of IEEE ICDE (2020), co-founded and co-chaired the Women in Services Computing as part of IEEE Services/Cloud (2017-2018), co-founded the Women in IEEE Multimedia (2020), co-chaired the Women in Cyber Security Research (CyberW, 2020), gave a keynote address at several computing events for women including Women in Communicatiins Engineering (2019) and have also served as a reviewer for ACSAC/CRA-W SWSIS program since 2015.
 I am a member of the the Executive Women's Forum that promotes women in information security, privacy and risk.
 I carry out extensive outreach on educating the general public about cyber security (e.g., events at DFW public libraries and for high school students) and give frequent interviews on DFW Television and write articles for International Newspapers inclduing the New York Times.
 I also participate in the Grace Hopper Celebration sponsored by the Anita Borg Institute and have been a mentor in STEM for many years.

 I received my B.Sc (First Class and First in Order ot Merit of around 200 students) in Mathematics and Physics from the University of Ceylon (now Sri-Lanka), my M.Sc in Mathematical Logic and Foundations of Computer Science at the University of Bristol, England (under the supervision of Dr. John Cleave and Prof. John Shepherdson), and my PhD at the University of Wales, UK in Theory of Computation (under the supervision of Dr. Roger Hindley and Dr. John Cleave).
 While I was a visiting faculty at the University of Minneosta in the early 1980s teaching courses on Theory of Computation, I also took practical courses in Computer Science and obtained an MS in Computer Science focusing on Systems.
 More recently I received the prestigious earned higher doctorate (D.Eng) from the University of Bristol, England for my published research in Secure Dependable Data Management (1985-2010).
 I strongly believe that learning must be a lifelong activity and received the Certificate in Terrorism Studies from St. Andrews University in Scotland (2010), SANS GCFE (Forensics Examiner) 2013, and CISSP (2010).